Olives in Judaism: Background

-Ancient times
+Iron Age

-In the age of The Kingdom of Israel and Judah, industrial villages dedicated to oil production, likely under royal patronage, were established.
-These villages housed dozens of presses, exemplified by discoveries at sites such as Khirbet Khadash.
-During the 8th century BCE, the olive oil industry experienced a boom in mass production across the two Israelite Kingdoms.
-Even after the Assyrian conquest of the northern Kingdom, the production of Olive oil continued in Kingdom of Judah.
-It was then shipped to other vassal states of the Assyrian Empire.
-Olives in general were used as a source of food, light, hygiene and healing.
-Israelite and later Judean populations mostly planted the trees in the Galilee, Judea and Samaria.
+In the 9th and 8th centuries BCE, industrial villages dedicated to olive oil production, likely under royal patronage, were established.
+These villages housed dozens of presses, exemplified by discoveries at sites like Khirbat Khudash.
+In the 8th century BCE, the olive oil industry experienced a boom in mass production across both Israelite kingdoms.
+Following the Assyrian conquest of Israel, the production of olive oil continued in Judah, from where it was shipped to the other vassal states of the Neo-Assyrian Empire.
+Olives and olive by-products were used as a source of food, light (fuel), hygiene, and healing.
+Later Jewish populations mostly planted olive trees in Galilee, Judea, and Samaria.